When Your Heart Is Overwhelmed: 6 Ways to Manage

 Life isn’t easy.
-Even when things are going great, you may go through times when you just feel overwhelmed.
+Even when things are going great, you may go through times when it’s just too much.
+Here’s what you can do when your heart is overwhelmed.

 The important thing is to not let pessimism set in.
 It’s natural, and even healthy, to be sad, angry, or depressed.
-What’s not natural is to remain that way.
+Nevertheless, it isn’t natural to remain that way.

 1. Be generous

-Instead of dwelling on how you don’t have enough time or money or on your problems at home, find a way to help someone else.
+Instead of dwelling on what you don’t have, focus on what you can do to help someone else.

 We recommend giving something to a total stranger.
 You don’t have to give a ton of money.
-Actually, you don’t have to give money at all.
+In fact, you don’t have to give money at all.
 Maybe you’ll run into someone trying to carry heavy bags of groceries or having trouble crossing the street.
 Give them a hand!

-Helping people will show you that, even if life seems like too much right now, you can always do something for another person.
+Helping people will show you that, even if life seems too much right now and your heart is overwhelmed by worry, you can help another person.
+This will make it easier to remain in peace and see the positives in your life.

 2. Sit and people watch

-One of the biggest problems when you’re feeling overwhelmed with life is that you turn inward and only think about yourself and your problems.
+When your heart is overwhelmed, it’s common to turn inward and only think about yourself and your problems.
 Next time you feel that way, try going to a park or café with lots of people passing by.

 Take a seat and observe the people.
 But remember, we said to observe; don’t just look at them.
 In other words, take a minute and watch someone and imagine who they might be.
 Look at their face and wonder what their life might be like.